Essential Guide to Social CRM: Features and Top Tools in 2025

 • Unified customer profiles:

-Aggregate social, email, chat, and call histories into one timeline for each contact, making it easier to manage customer relationships and monitor all customer interactions.
+Aggregate social, email, chat, and call histories into one timeline for each contact, making it easier to understand the entire customer journey.

 • Real-time social listening and engagement:

-Monitor brand mentions, keywords, and trends across major networks, and respond without switching platforms.
-Effective social customer relationship management relies on being able to address customer concerns promptly and manage customer interactions seamlessly across multiple social media platforms.
+Monitor mentions, keywords, and trends across major networks, and respond without switching platforms.
+Effective social CRM relies on being able to address customer concerns promptly and handle interactions seamlessly across multiple social media platforms.

 • Sentiment analysis: